 How to Get There:

-To get there, drive about 70 miles northeast from Seattle to the wilderness area.
+You can drive about 70 miles northeast from Seattle to get to the Glacier Peak.
 Be ready for a tough hike to the mountain’s base.

 Best Time to Visit: